gabriellewald/education-project/README.md

 Research shows that high-poverty areas disproportionally educate children of color.
 The chances of ending up in a high-poverty or high-minority school are highly determined by a student’s race/ethnicity and social class.
 For instance, African American and Hispanic students—even if they are not poor—are much more likely than White or Asian students to be in high-poverty schools.

 There is a growing body of evidence that shows increased investment on education returns better outcomes and that the positive effects are even greater among low-income students.
 On the other hand, it costs more to educate low-income students and provide them with a robust education capable of overcoming their initial disadvantages.
+This investigation proposes to understand what other factors play important roles in student performance.

 **Goals:**